 If specified by the relevant system operator, in coordination with the relevant TSOs, an HVDC system shall provide grid forming capability at its connection point as defined by the following paragraphs:

 Within the HVDC system voltage, current and energy limits, the HVDC converter station shall be capable of behaving as a controllable voltage source behind an internal impedance (i.e. a Thevenin source) during both the normal operation and immediately after a grid disturbance.
-The Thevenin source is characterized by its voltage amplitude, voltage phase angle, frequency, and internal impedance all of which shall be adjustable in such a way as to ensure stability in the connected electrical power networks;
+The Thevenin source is characterized by its voltage amplitude, voltage phase angle, frequency, and internal impedance.
+All of these characteristics are a result of a control and/or protection response which shall ensure stability in the connected electrical power networks;

 During the first instance following a grid disturbance:

 While the HVDC system voltage, current and energy limits are not exceeded, the instantaneous AC voltage characteristics of the Thevenin source of the HVDC converter station shall be capable of maintaining its amplitude and voltage phase angle while voltage phase angle steps or voltage magnitude steps (in positive and in negative sequence) are occurring at the connection point of HVDC converter station (grid side).
-The positive and the negative sequence current exchanged between the HVDC converter station (converter unit side), and AC grid shall flow naturally according to grid and converter impedances;
+The positive and the negative sequence current exchanged between the HVDC converter station (converter unit side), and AC grid shall flow inherently according to grid and converter impedances;

 If the HVDC system and individual converter capabilities, voltage, current and energy limits are exceeded, the current, energy and voltage shall be kept within their admissible limit values.
 The relevant TSOs shall specify, in agreement with the HVDC system owner where so relevant, additional requirements describing the behaviour of the HVDC system and individual converter when the limitation is reached.